0xPARC/pod2-docs/book/src/custom2.md

 # Custom operations (or: how to define a custom predicate): VERSION 2

+# DO NOT USE THIS DOC
+# SAVING IN THE GITHUB JUST SO WE HAVE A COPY
+# WE ARE NOT USING THIS SPEC
+# DO NOT USE

 ## The local variable requirement

 This spec differs from the main spec in that there are no anchored keys.
 However, there are still types `Origin` and `Key`.